jfspencer/cordova-plugin-couchbase-lite/README.md

 provided doc.
 If the document exists, the latest revision is applied to the input doc to force a successful update with the procided doc.
  WARNING: Will blindly overwrite data if an older revision doc is passed in.

+- when putting an attachment, the _rev is always inferred. a new doc is created if _rev is not present